knath2000/gentedekhorasan/memory-bank/activeContext.md

 ## 5. Open Questions / Considerations

+-   **Module System Compatibility:** Maintaining dual module system support (ES modules for the client, CommonJS for serverless functions) adds complexity.
+Long-term, we may want to standardize on a single approach or improve our build pipeline to handle this automatically.
+-   **TypeScript Configuration Management:** Consider refining the build process to automatically apply the right TypeScript configuration based on the target environment (client vs. serverless).
+-   **Edge Config vs. API Trade-offs:** Monitor performance differences between Edge Config data access and direct API calls to optimize which data should be stored in each system.
 -   **Thorough Testing of Hybrid Data & New Audio Architecture:** Comprehensive testing is needed across all platforms to confirm:
     -   Correct and reliable data fetching from both API/DB and Vercel Blob.
     -   Stability and correctness of the event-driven audio architecture and mono-instance player.